 This isn’t a con!
 There is a high demand for native speaking teachers in Taiwan, and for the schools, an interest free loan is a good incentive to encourage foreigners to come and teach.
+You can also deal with GreenTouch loans for your travels.
 After two months of teaching, you’ll probably be in the clear (unless you’re a wild spendthrift) and beginning to start saving money.
 Compared to the cost of living, the wages for native English teachers are good, so it might not cost as much as you think to move overseas to teach.

 4. Teaching Kindergarten in Taiwan is illegal

 Actually, this is technically true.
 It is currently illegal for native English teachers to be teaching children under the age of 5.
 However, English kindergartens are everywhere – I’m not kidding, they are on practically every street corner.
 The law on teaching kindergarten in Taiwan is very changeable and the whole issue is often considered a bit of a grey area.

 Despite it currently being illegal, there is an incredibly high demand – from parents especially – for native English kindergarten teachers.
 Many Taiwanese kids begin learning English at the age of 2 or 3, if not earlier, and often parents are keen for their children to have perfect English to further their career prospects and also as a point of pride.
 As such, the government tends to turn a blind eye.
 However, if you do choose to take on a kindy job, check to see if there is a relevant clause in your teaching contract before signing.